11AbiRam11/ETL_Py-to-Sql/README.md

 # Stocks ETL Pipeline

-This project implements a robust and automated ETL (Extract, Transform, Load) pipeline for fetching intraday stock data from the Alpha Vantage API and storing it in a PostgreSQL database.
+This project provides a robust and automated ETL (Extract, Transform, Load) pipeline for fetching intraday stock data from the Alpha Vantage API and storing it in a PostgreSQL database.
 The entire application is containerized using Docker for portability and ease of deployment.

 ## Key Features

-- **Automated ETL Workflow:** The pipeline is orchestrated by a master script that automates the entire ETL process.
+*   **Automated ETL Workflow:** The pipeline is orchestrated by a master script that automates the entire ETL process.
-- **Intraday Stock Data:** Fetches 30-minute intraday stock data for a specified symbol (default is "IBM").
+*   **Intraday Stock Data:** Fetches 30-minute intraday stock data for a specified symbol (default is "IBM").
-- **Change Data Capture (CDC):** Efficiently fetches only new data since the last run by tracking the last timestamp.
+*   **Change Data Capture (CDC):** Efficiently fetches only new data since the last run by tracking the last timestamp.
-- **Robust Error Handling:** Implements retry logic for API calls and provides clear error messages.
+*   **Robust Error Handling:** Implements retry logic for API calls and provides clear error messages.
-- **PostgreSQL Integration:** Stores the cleaned and transformed data in a PostgreSQL database.
+*   **PostgreSQL Integration:** Stores the cleaned and transformed data in a PostgreSQL database.
-- **Data Integrity:** Enforces data integrity by applying a `UNIQUE` constraint on the `trade_timestamp_utc` column, preventing duplicate entries.
+*   **Data Integrity:** Enforces data integrity by applying a `UNIQUE` constraint on the `trade_timestamp_utc` column, preventing duplicate entries.
-- **Email Notifications:** Sends an email summary of the ETL run, including any errors.
+*   **Email Notifications:** Sends an email summary of the ETL run, including any errors.
-- **Containerized and Isolated:** Uses Docker and Docker Compose to create a reproducible and isolated environment.
+*   **Containerized and Isolated:** Uses Docker and Docker Compose to create a reproducible and isolated environment.
-- **Unit Tested:** Includes unit tests for the API data fetching logic.
+*   **Unit Tested:** Includes unit tests for the API data fetching logic.

 ## Architecture